ncapps/python-workout/README.md

 - The difference between a list comprehension and a set comprehension is a pair of brackets.
 Square for list (`[]`), Curly braces for set (`{}`)
 - Using sets as the basis for textual comparisons is useful

+### Exercise 35 - Gematria
+- Get letters of the english alphabet using `string.ascii_lowercase`
+- Use the `enumerate` built-in iterator to get the index of each item in a sequence

 # Resources
 Python Workout by Reuven Lerner, Published by Manning Publications, 2020